 Router not responding

-If your router is not responding when you try to access the web-based interface through 192.168.0.1 login, try restarting your router and device.
+If your router is not responding when you try to access the web-based interface through the 192.168.0.1 login, try restarting your router and device.
 If the issue persists, check the physical connections and ensure that your device is connected to the correct network.

 Firewall or antivirus settings